Does your loved one have Aspergers Syndrome? (ASD Level 1)

 Movement Skills

-Traits of Aspergers Syndrome
+Traits of Aspergers Syndrome (Autism, Level 1)

 -

-feel 'different' from their peers
+Feel 'different' from their peers

 -

-may struggle in social situations, often operate by acting in accordance to learned rules rather than intuitively.
+May struggle in social situations, often operate by acting in accordance to learned rules rather than intuitively.

 -

-much better in 'one on one' - increasing the number of people increases stress.
+Much better in 'one on one' - increasing the number of people increases stress.

 -